Code-Institute-Submissions/MihaiElisei-Player-vs.-Player/README.md

 # Main Section
 * Logo is placed in the top left corner;
 * For the game title I have created a animation that translate text background colors, the font family I used is 'Press Start 2P', this will give the game a bit of retro look;
-* New Game and Instructions buttons are centred in the middle of the page;
+* New Game and Instructions buttons are centered in the middle of the page;
 * Social media links (Facebook, Instagram, Twitter and Youtube) are placed at the bottom of the page in the footer.
 All the links will be opened in a new tab.

 The screenshots of Main Section are below: